DanGraur/dangraur.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpeg" alt="avatar">}}

 Hi and thanks for stopping by!
 My name is **Dan Graur**.
 I'm currently a 3rd year PhD Student in Computer Science at [ETH Zürich](https://ethz.ch/en.html) as part of the [Systems Group](https://systems.ethz.ch/) where I have the good fortune of being supervised by [Prof. Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Prof. Ana Klimovic](https://anakli.inf.ethz.ch/).
-My main research interests lie in *Systems for Machine Learning* and *Database and Data Analytics Systems*, two areas of Computer Science that I find both beautiful and fascinating.
+My main research interests lie in *Systems for Machine Learning* and *Database and Data Analytics Systems*.

-During my PhD I interned in [Google Brain](https://research.google/teams/brain/) as part of the [Flax team](https://github.com/google/flax).
+During my PhD I interned twice in Google: (1) in [Brain](https://research.google/teams/brain/) as part of the [Flax team](https://github.com/google/flax), and (2) in [TensorFlow](https://www.tensorflow.org/) as part of the [tf.Data team](https://www.tensorflow.org/guide/data).
 Prior to the PhD, I obtained my MSc in Computer Science from [TU Delft](https://www.tudelft.nl/en/) and [ETH Zurich](https://ethz.ch/en.html).
 At TU Delft I had the pleasure of working with [Prof. Jan Rellermeyer](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/distributed-systems/people/jan-rellermeyer) for my MSc thesis.
 During my time at TU Delft I worked as a Research Assistant as part of the [Tribler research team](https://github.com/Tribler/tribler).
 Prior to this, I obtained my BSc in Computer Science from the [Technical University of Cluj-Napoca](https://www.utcluj.ro/en/).

 ## Research